jackluo2012/go-hash/README.md

 go run main.go
 ```

 After running the app, a web server will be started at port 8080 (you can edit port number in code).
-Then visit [http://localhost:8080/hash/your-password](#) to see the reponse result.
+Then visit [http://localhost:8080/hash/your-password](#) to see the result.

 ![HashPassword](http://www.tatthien.com/wp-content/uploads/2016/03/hash.gif)